Halton Black Student Union

-Meetings are held online every Tuesday & Thursday at 4 PM
+Meetings are held online every Monday evening 5 - 10 PM

 The Halton Black Student Union (HBSU) was founded in early 2021, to support Black students and Black well-being in Halton.
 The HBSU provides a safe place to talk about issues and problems that Black students face in and out of school, as well as a space where they can get support to deal with how these issues have impacted them.
 In the Halton Black Student Union, we have much-needed conversations about everything related to the diverse Black lived experience and give Black community members and activists the opportunity to educate and inspire HBSU members.